Investing in the real estate market is an excellent way to diversify an investment portfolio.

 The disadvantage of flipping a property is that it subjects the seller to higher capital gains taxes than if a property is held for at least two years.

 4. Live-in flip

-There is the risk that, in the midst of a live-in flip, an investor will need to move out.
-In that case, it's possible to qualify for a partial Section 121 exclusion, if the reasons for moving included.
+There is also the risk that, in the midst of a live-in flip, an investor will need to move out.
+In that case, it's possible to qualify for a partial Section 121 exclusion, if the reasons for moving include:

 - Job relocation

 - Unforeseen circumstances

 An investor should consult with a tax professional if forced to move early.